Kition Resheph pillars: AO 4826 (CIS I 88)

 Seven line Phoenician inscription on a marble block, thought to have served as the base for a statue, as the upper face includes the holes which may have held the clamps for the feet of a statue.

 The provenance is unknown, and has been variously given as Idalion and Kition.
-It was found in 1860 in its secondary use in a mosque in Nicosia (20km north of ancient Idalion), however Melchior de Vogüé wrote that "it had been brought from Larnaca" (where ancient Kition is located).
+It was found in 1860 in its secondary use in a mosque in Nicosia (20 km north of ancient Idalion), however Melchior de Vogüé wrote that "it had been brought from Larnaca" (where ancient Kition is located).

 The inscription mentions its date as year 6 of the reign of Milkyaton, king of Citium and Idalium, which is the year 387.
 The inscription is as follows: